asyncapi/ts-nats-template/README.md

 Have you found a bug or have an idea for improvement?
 Feel free to contribute!
 See [the contribution guidelines](#Contributing) how to do so.

 # How to use
-Example generations can be found under [examples](./examples) which includes [publish and subscribe](./examples/publish%20subscribe) example as well as [request and reply](./examples/request%20reply).
+Example generations can be found under [examples](./examples) which includes [publish and subscribe](./examples/publish%20subscribe) example.

 Information about the generated files and a description can be found under [the documentation folder](./docs/general.md).
 ## Requirements